IbyCodes/LangTranslatorDiscordBot/README.md

 Type !info for more information.
-Can detect several language codes in the ISO 639-1 standard Also has the option to input the entire language name itself For a list of all the supported ISO codes, type !isocodes
+Can detect several language codes in the ISO 639-1 standard.
+Also has the option to input the entire language name itself For a list of all the supported ISO codes, type !isocodes